qbig/BigSpoonFull/README.md

     └── staff-ui - staff app ui prototype
 </pre>

+Our project proposal and progress reports can be viewed in the /docs folder.

 ### instructions

 For setup of each sub-project, please see README.md in the corresponding sub-project folder.